openshift/enhancements/enhancements/agent-installer/development-environment.md

 existing scripts and new functionality required by this new project.
 * New functionality we will write in Ansible, unless it is highly coupled with existing shell scripts.
-* We will create Anisble roles to wrap the existing code making it easier to use within a pure Ansible solution
+* We will create Ansible roles to wrap the existing code making it easier to use within a pure Ansible solution
 * The existing bash scripts will be left as is.
 Refactoring them will be done piece by piece as needed.